-REGISTRATION OF POLITICAL PARTIES
+REGISTRATION OF POLITICAL PARTIES AND PARTY LOCOS

-- 62. Register of Political Parties

-- 63. Application for registration

-- 64. Party not to be registered at certain times

-- Parties with certain names not to be registered

-- 66. Other grounds on which registration may be refused

-- 67. Registration

-- 68. Inspection of Register

-- 69. Changes to Register

-- 70. Cancellation of registration

-- 71. Requirement for registered parties to follow democratic procedures in candidate selection
+- 62. Register of Political Parties - 63.
+Application for registration 63.
+Application for registration of party logo - 64.
+Times when registration prohibited - 65.
+Parties with certain names not to be registered - 65A.
+Certain logos not to be registered - 66.
+Other grounds on which registration may be refused - 67.
+Registration - 67A.
+Registration of party logos 68.
+Inspection of Register 68A.
+Inspection of party logos - 69.
+Changes to Register - 69A.
+Changes to party logos 70.
+Cancellation of registration - 70A.
+Cancellation of registration of party logo - 71.
+Requirement for registered parties to follow democratic procedures in candidate selection